-The 3D Layout editor Sketch Grid is enabled and configured in the Properties panel when there are no objects selected in the workspace.
+- The 3D Layout editor Sketch Grid is enabled and configured in the Properties panel when there are no objects selected in the design space.
 Configure the sketch grid properties to suit the required routing pitch, including the: Plane Kind (the plane from which the sketch grid is projected); Size (pitch of the grid) and Rotation (rotation angle parallel to that plane).
 During routing, as the mouse pointer approaches the sketch grid it will snap to the nearest grid line.

 Placing a Solid Region

 Support is available for placing a Solid Region.
 The region object can be used to create any straight-edged copper shape, passing over edges in the structure if required.
 The video demonstrates the process of placing a Solid Region onto a 3D structure.

 - Use the 2 (show components) and 3 (hide components) shortcuts to toggle the visibility of components.

 - The cursor will snap to a visible Sketch Grid.
 Enable the Show Grid option in the Properties panel to use a software-generated grid, then configure the grid properties to suit the shape of the region about to be placed.

 - Click the Place Solid Region button on the Active Bar to start placing a Solid Region.

 - The software will build the solid shape to the left of the edges being defined by your mouse clicks.
 Move in a counterclockwise direction as you place the click points to define a region within the area you map out.
 Moving the cursor in a clockwise direction will define the region outside of the area you map if that area passes over a curve/edge in the 3D substrate.
 If required, you can toggle the region from within your defined area to outside (or outside to within) by pressing the Spacebar during placement.